-On April 4th, 1928, the legendary African-American poet and playwright Maya Angelou was born.
+On April 4th, 1928, the legendary African-American writer Maya Angelou was born.
 She was born Marguerite Ann Johnson in St. Louis, Missouri.
 When Maya was three, her parents divorced.
 She and her four-year-old brother Bailey were sent to live with their paternal grandmother in Arkansas.

 Maya's grandmother managed a successful general store, so for the next four years, Maya and Bailey lived a relatively comfortable and happy life during the early years of the Great Depression.
 Then, when Maya was seven, her father showed up out of the blue and decided to bring his children to live with their mother.

 The move would prove to be a tragic disaster.
 Maya was sexually abused and assaulted by her mother's boyfriend.
 She told her brother, Bailey, and he told the rest of the family.
 The boyfriend was arrested and convicted, but served only one day in jail.
 Four days after his release, he was murdered - allegedly by Maya's uncles, but it couldn't be proven.